 HIP23900 is the reference name for the star in the Hipparcos Star Catalogue.
 The Id of the star in the Henry Draper catalogue is HD32990.

 103 Tauri has alternative name(s), 103 Tauri , 103 Tau.
 103 Tauri is a multiple star system with 2 stars orbiting in its solar system.

 The location of the star in the galaxy is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
-The Right Ascension is how far expressed in time (hh:mm:ss) the star is from celestial equator.
-The Declination is how up or down compared to the celestial equator and is expressed in degrees.
+The Right Ascension is how far expressed in time (hh:mm:ss) the star is along the celestial equator.
+If the R.A. is positive then its eastwards.
+The Declination is how far north or south the star is compared to the celestial equator and is expressed in degrees.
 For 103 Tauri, the location is 05h 08m 06.62 and +24d15`54.7 .

 103 Tauri has an apparent magnitude of 5.50 which is how bright we see the star from Earth.
 Apparent Magnitude is also known as Visual Magnitude.
-103 Tauri has an absolute magnitude of -4.48 which is the apparent magnitude of an object if it were 32.6 light years away or 10 parsecs from Earth.
+If you used the 1997 Parallax value, you would get an absolute magnitude of -4.48 If you used the 2007 Parallax value, you would get an absolute magnitude of -2.81.
 Magnitude, whether it be apparent/visual or absolute magnitude is measured by a number, the smaller the number, the brighter the Star is.
 Our own Sun is the brightest star and therefore has the lowest of all magnitudes, -26.74.
 A faint star will have a high number.
-The stars temperature has been calculated at between 10000 and 30000 based on the Class Type and lookup at Wikipedia-Stellar Classification

 |Alternative Name(s)||103 Tauri|